Mometasone (By breathing)

 Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

-Prevents asthma symptoms.
+Prevents asthma attacks.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used